zach-source/memory-bank-plus/README.md

 ## Custom IA instructions

 This section contains the instructions that should be pasted on the AI custom instructions, either for Cline, Claude or Cursor.
 You should copy and paste these rules.
-There is a separate file at `custom-instructions.md` with these rules.
+For reference, see [custom-instructions.md](custom-instructions.md) which contains these rules.

 # Memory Bank via MCP